Collections

 Marietta Dyer Room

-General history books and biographies and books by local authors can be found in the Marietta Dyer Room.
+General history books and biographies and books by local authors are located in the Marietta Dyer Room.

-The Dyer's Subject Files briefly document assorted people, institutions and topics related to the towns of Abington, Rockland and Whitman, MA.
+One of the gems in the Dyer's vast collection are the Subject Files.
+These document people, institutions and topics related to the towns of Abington, Rockland and Whitman, MA and other events that occurred in the area.

 Col. Joseph Murphy Room